The Healthcare Traveler Road Trip Guide

 - Roadside Emergency Kit: Look for one with jumper cables, reflective triangles, ratchet straps, seatbelt cutter tool, etc.

 - Water: From gallon jugs to multiple reusable water bottles, all of our travelers told us they keep a lot of water handy to avoid spending $2-$4 on water bottles at a gas station and, of course, keeping hydrated.
 It’s also a good idea to keep extra water on hand.

 - “When road-tripping, I have a massive snack bag: Oreos, trail mix I make because I hate raisins, corn nuts, sweet tarts, and some chips.
 Oh, and gum is a must.” — Ally & Zane, ICU

-- Music: Several of our travelers swear by XM radio.
-While the subscription cost doesn’t appeal to everyone, it’s a great way to hear the music you want without having to search to find a radio station — especially as you cross in and out of range.
+- Music: Several of our travelers love XM radio.
+It’s a great way to hear the music you want without searching for a radio station — especially as you cross in and out of range.

-- Audiobooks: Again, this was a top response.
-One of our travelers pointed out that she found audiobooks to be similar in length to a day’s drive, and it saves her from having to change playlists when she travels solo.
-Are you traveling with a partner?
-E-readers came highly recommended, as well.
-In fact, one of our travelers said she gets audiobooks from Kindle Unlimited, which is $10 a month plus she adds $1.99 for Audible narration.
-Win.
+- Audiobooks: Audiobooks are popular with our ambassador travelers.
+One of our travelers found audiobooks similar in length to a day’s drive, saving her from changing playlists when she travels solo.
+If you’re traveling with a partner, e-readers are a great option for reading on the go.
+One of our travelers said she gets audiobooks from Kindle Unlimited, which is $10 a month, plus she adds $1.99 for Audible narration.

 - Tech Accessories: Don’t forget to pack a power bank!
-Finding outlets can sometimes be a hassle when you stop, so this is a must for a lot of our nurses.
-Depending on your phone’s manufacturer, you may want to also get an aux cord to connect your phone or device to your car’s speaker system.
+Finding outlets can sometimes be a hassle when you stop, so this is a must for many of our nurses.
+Depending on your phone’s manufacturer, you should also get an aux cord to connect your phone or device to your car’s speaker system.

 Preparing for a road trip doesn’t have to be stressful.
 By following the tips above, you’ll be well-prepared for your next travel healthcare assignment road trip.